AmineACG/CheckerACG/README.md

 # CheckerACG
-This a Form of website Brute Forcing - used to manipulate a session ID and use it in an automated attack DO NOT USE IT FOR MALICIOUS PURPOSES , YOU WILL FACE SERIOUS LEGAL CONSEQUENCES YOU ARE AT YOUR OWN RISK
+This a Form of website Brute Forcing - used to manipulate a session ID and use it in an automated attack DO NOT USE IT FOR MALICIOUS PURPOSES , YOU WILL FACE SERIOUS LEGAL CONSEQUENCES

 pr0xy check is used to check if a list of proxies has working proxies that will seperate them right after checking their usability